 Board of Directors

-Marius Varzaru (Non-executive Director)Mr. Varzaru was appointed in 2013 as a Director of the Company.
+Marius Varzaru (Vice-President and Non-executive Director)Mr. Varzaru was appointed in 2013 as a Non-executive Director of the Company.
 Mr. Varzaru has been the Managing Director of Digi Spain since 2008.
-Mr. Varzaru joined the Company in 2005 as Reporting Manager and was shortly thereafter appointed to the position of Finance Director, a position he held up until 2008.
-Before joining the Company, Mr. Varzaru worked at KPMG.
+Mr. Varzaru joined RCS & RDS in 2005 as Reporting Manager and was shortly thereafter appointed to the position of Finance Director, a position he held up until 2008.
+Before joining RCS & RDS, Mr. Varzaru worked at KPMG.
 Mr. Varzaru graduated from the Bucharest Academy of Economic Studies in 2001.
-Mr. Varzaru has been a board member since 2013 and his current term as a board member is due to expire in 2024.
+Mr. Varzaru was re-appointed as Vice-President and Non-executive Director in April 2020 and his current term is due to expire in April 2024.

-Bogdan Ciobotaru (Independent Non-executive Director)Bogdan Ciobotaru is an independent, non-executive member of the Board.
-He is also a non-executive member of the board of directors of RCS & RDS, a position he has held since 2013.
+Bogdan Ciobotaru (Independent Non-executive Director)Bogdan Ciobotaru is considered an independent, non-executive member of the Board.
+He is also a non-executive member of the board of directors of the Company’s subsidiary RCS & RDS, a position he has held since 2013.
 Prior to joining RCS & RDS, Mr. Ciobotaru held the position of Head of Financing for Central and Eastern Europe, Middle East & Africa at Renaissance Capital and the position of Executive Director in the Global Capital Markets, at Morgan Stanley in London, where he worked for over 10 years.
-Mr. Ciobotaru graduated from the Bucharest Academy of Economic Studies, and holds an Executive MBA from Oxford University.
-Mr. Ciobotaru has been a board member since 2017 and his current term as a board member is due to expire in 2024.
+Mr. Ciobotaru graduated from the Bucharest Academy of Economic Studies and holds an Executive MBA from Oxford University.
+Mr. Ciobotaru was reappointed as Non-executive Director in April 2020 and his current term is due to expire in April 2024.

-Piotr Rymaszewski (Independent Non-executive Director)Mr. Rymaszewski is an independent, non-executive member of the Board of Directors.
-Mr. Rymaszewski also holds the position of CEO of Octava Asset Management, a Polish real- estate portfolio management company, part of the Elliott Group, a position he has held since 2014.
-Since 2007, Mr. Rymaszewski has also served as the CEO and president of the board of directors of Octava S.A., a Polish public company active in real estate and part of the Elliott Group.
+Piotr Rymaszewski (Independent Non-executive Director)Mr. Rymaszewski is considered an independent, non-executive member of the Board of Directors.
+Mr. Rymaszewski also holds the position of CEO of Onyx Asset Management, a Polish real-estate portfolio management company.
+Since 2007, Mr. Rymaszewski has also served as CEO and President of the board of directors of Octava S.A., a listed company.
 Mr. Rymaszewski’s experience in advisory and supervisory roles includes serving on the Board of Nominees of Fondul Proprietatea S.A., a Romanian publicly traded AIF since 2012.
 Mr. Rymaszewski holds a Bachelor’s degree in Physics from the University of Pennsylvania and a JD degree in International and Commercial Law from Cornell Law School.
-Mr. Rymaszewski has been a board member since 2017 and his current term as a board member is due to expire in 2024.
+Mr. Rymaszewski was re-appointed as Independent Non-executive Director in April 2020 and his current term is due to expire in April 2024.

-We are an European leader in geographically-focused telecommunication solutions, based on the number of revenue generating units (“RGUs”) and a leading provider of telecommunication services in Romania and Hungary, having significant operations in Spain and being present also in Italy.
+We are an European leader in geographically-focused telecommunication solutions, based on the number of revenue generating units (“RGUs”) and a leading provider of telecommunication services in Romania and Spain, with a presence also in Italy, Portugal and Belgium.